Consensys/doc.goquorum/docs/HowTo/Use/adding_nodes.md

 !!! important

-    In order for a Raft network to work, 51% of the peers must be up and running.
+    For a Raft network to work, 51% of the peers must be up and running.
     We recommend having an odd number of at least 3 peers in a network.

 ### IBFT/Clique